elasticpath/elasticpath-dev/docs/carts-orders/carts/cart-management/get-a-cart.md

 The following response example shows condensed promotions for cart discounts within the included object.

-When you create a cart discount rule promotion, an item discount rule promotion and a standard cart discount promotion, aand apply these discounts to a cart with eligible items, then upon calling `GET {{baseUrl}}/carts/{{cartID}}?include=promotions` endpoint, the cart relationship object will have the promotion item.
+When you create a cart discount rule promotion, an item discount rule promotion and a standard cart discount promotion, and apply these discounts to a cart with eligible items, then upon calling `GET {{baseUrl}}/carts/{{cartID}}?include=promotions` endpoint, the cart relationship object will have the promotion item.
 Aditionally, the `included` object will contain condensed promotions for the cart discounts.

 `200 OK`